 Key Stage 3

-After much research and consideration, we are pleased to be introducing a new homework model at KS3 for the 2016-17 academic year.
+After much research and consideration, we introduced a new homework model at KS3 for the 2016-17 academic year.

 A Knowledge Organiser is a great homework method they: help to prepare students for upcoming assessments; help to consolidate classroom learning and help students develop the crucial revision skills that they will depend upon in years to come.
 Tasks set will take approximately 20 minutes per subject.